 This insight has changed my life in many ways.
 I no longer grasp on...read more

 Impermanence and Appreciation

 I wish tulips bloomed all summer.
 Two weeks of glory is far too little.
 During their spring performance I find myself making excuses to sit among the tulips lining the walk leading to my front door.
 I can’t resist shooting tulip photos year after year, hoping to preserve them somehow but knowing that two-dimensional images can never do them justice.

 I love everything about tulips—the simplicity of their form, their unabashed brightness.
-I love their tenacity, how their leaves lance the near-frozen ground in the gray days of February to begin their annual emergence...read more
+I love their tenacity, how their leaves lance the near-frozen ground in the gray days of February to...read more